sabishii-bit/wwdcmp/README.md

 ## Progress

-Current focus is getting Docker environmental issues sorted out such that the disassembly can be re-assembled properly back into the main.dol binary.
-Windows and WSL have proven to be problematic for this purpose.
-Going to be tested on personal Arch Linux installation going forward.
+Project disassembly can be successfully re-assembled using the following build instructions.
+Running Docker container on WSL has proven to be problematic; using Docker on a dedicated Linux installation is preferred method.

 ## Building
 ### Requirements